adelomana/education/README.md

 # education
-A collection of computational tools develop supporting student projects.
+A collection of computational tools developed supporting student projects.